zarf-dev/proposals/0033-registry-proxy/README.md

   - k0s - almost certainly works, but I need to get PVCs working on it to test 100%
   - k3s - tbd
   - RKE2 - tbd
-  - openshift - more testing to do.
+  - OpenShift - more testing to do.
 HostNetwork works, but I'm having trouble with IPv4.
-At least need to run `oc adm policy add-scc-to-user privileged -z my-zarf-sa -n zarf`
+At least need to run `oc adm policy add-scc-to-user privileged -z default -n zarf`
 - Some CNIs may disallow host network or host port
   - flannel - works
   - calico - works